HMS Torch (1894): Service in Australian waters

 Torch joined the Australian Station in February 1897, serving in New Zealand waters in 1898 and 1899.
 She was part of the naval escort for the visit of the Duke and Duchess of York to Australia and New Zealand aboard the chartered Royal liner HMS Ophir during 1901.
 After a refit, she recommissioned at Sydney on 29 November 1913.
 In July 1914 Torch, in company with the French cruiser Kersaint, was involved with a native uprising on the Island of Wala, Vanuatu.
 Five men were killed and four injured, and one native prisoner was captured.
 In August 1914 she became part of the New Zealand Division of the Pacific Station.

 Training ship Firebrand

 On 16 August 1917 she was transferred to the New Zealand Government as the training ship HMS Firebrand.
 Torch paid off for the last time on 23 November 1914.

 Refrigerated ship Rama

 She was sold in 1920, renamed Rama and fitted out as a refrigerated ship for the Chatham Islands fishing trade.

 Fate

-While leaving harbour at Kaingaroa, on Pitt Island in the Chatham Islands on 17 November 1924 she struck an uncharted rock, and was beached and abandoned.
+While leaving harbour at Kaingaroa on Chatham Island on 17 November 1924 she struck an uncharted rock, and was beached and abandoned.